-Our experiments on the A-OKVQA reasoning task using two VLMs (BLIP2 and InstructBLIP) demonstrate that \recoverr\ substantially increases the number of questions that a selective VLM system can answer, while keeping system risk under the specified risk tolerance, thus improving overall reliability (Section~\ref{sec:results}). \recoverr\ is particularly helpful for BLIP2, which has not been trained on the target task, by improving coverage by 20\% and recall by 25-30\%.
+We experiment on the VQAv2 and A-OKVQA visual reasoning tasks using three VLMs: BLIP2, InstructBLIP and LLaVA-1.5.
+For all three VLMs, \recoverr\ substantially increases the number of questions answered by the selective VLM system, while keeping system risk under the specified risk tolerance (Section~\ref{sec:results}). \recoverr\ is particularly helpful for BLIP2, which has not been trained on the target task, by improving coverage by 20\% and recall by 25-30\%.
 Our analysis reveals that the ability to give accurate confidence estimates, and high estimates for correct predictions, is crucial to \recoverr's performance.
 Further experiments demonstrate the importance of ensuring evidences are both reliable and relevant (Section~\ref{subsec:ablation}), and that \recoverr\ tuned for a single task can be directly applied to new tasks without further tuning (Section~\ref{subsec:task-generalization}).
 Our findings suggest that \recoverr\ is a promising solution towards building more reliable multimodal reasoning systems.